pchiorean/Indentz/README.md

 ### **Fitting**

+Resize the selected objects, without scaling.
+Rectangular frames are simply resized; rotated objects, ovals, groups, etc. are inserted in a clipping frame which is resized.

-* **`FitToPage`** scripts resize the selected object(s), without scaling them: if the object is larger than the page/margins/bleed, it will be reduced; if it is smaller but inside a 5% "snap" area, it will be enlarged.
-Ordinary frames are simply resized.
-In order not to deform them, rotated objects, ovals, groups, etc. are clipped in a frame which is resized. **`FitToSpread`** do the same for pages grouped in a spread.
+* **`FitToPage`** and **`FitToSpread`**: if the selected object is larger than the page/spread/margins/bleed, it will be reduced; if it is smaller but inside a 5% "snap" area, it will be enlarged.

   **`FitTo...Forced.jsx`** resize exactly to the named dimensions.

-* **`TextAutosize.jsx`** fits the frame to the text and sets it to auto-size.
+* **`TextAutosize.jsx`** fits the text frame to the text and sets it to auto-size.
 You control the auto-sizing reference point by setting **Paragraph Alignment** for the horizontal axis, and **Text Frame Options > Vertical Justification** for the vertical axis:

   | | ![¶ Align left](.img/paragraphalign-L.png) | ![¶ Align center](.img/paragraphalign-C.png) | ![¶ Align right](.img/paragraphalign-R.png)
   :-: | :-: | :-: | :-: